SAS Core Goal Courses:

 In English.
 No prerequisites.

-This interdisciplinary course serves as an introduction into the various European avant-garde movements at the beginning of the 20th century and its reverberations in our contemporary culture.
-We will consider innovations in art, music, film, and literature, beginning with German Expressionism, followed by Italian Futurism, the international Dada movement, and French Surrealism through its late expressions in American Pop Art of the 1960s and Punk Rock of the 1970s.
+This interdisciplinary course introduces students to the European avant-garde movements at the beginning of the 20th century.
+We will consider innovations in art, music, film, and literature, beginning with German Expressionism, followed by Italian Futurism, Dada, and French Surrealism through its late expressions in American Pop Art of the 1960s and Punk Rock of the 1970s.
 We will look at the various ways in which these movements discover the irrational, the pathological, the unconscious, the precarious and the abandoned as revolutionary and subversive gesture with the utopian potential of changing the world.
-Readings include literary works by Frank Wedekind, Fillippo Tommaso Marinetti, Gottfried Benn, Emmy Hennings, Hugo Ball, Guillaume Apollinaire, Kurt Schwitters, and André Breton; artworks by Marcel Duchamp, Elsa von Freytag-Loringhoven, Hannah Höch, Max Ernst, Pablo Picasso, John Heartfield, and Andy Warhol; films by Robert Wiene (The Cabinet of Dr. Caligari), Hans Richter (Ghosts Before Breakfast), Luis Buñuel (An Andalusian Dog); music by The Sex Pistols, The Misfits, David Bowie, and others.
-The coursework will be accompanied by several interdisciplinary guest lectures.
+Readings include literary works by Frank Wedekind and Karl Kraus, poems and manifestos by Jakob van Hoddis, Filippo Tommaso Marinetti, Gottfried Benn, Emmy Hennings, Hugo Ball, Guillaume Apollinaire, André Breton; artworks by Marcel Duchamp, Hannah Höch, Max Ernst, John Heartfield et. al.; films by Robert Wiene (The Cabinet of Dr. Caligari), Lewis Milestone (All Quiet on the Western Front); Hans Richter (Ghosts Before Breakfast), Luis Buñuel (An Andalusian Dog), and Andy Warhol (The Chelsea Girls); music by The Sex Pistols, The Misfits, David Bowie, and others.

 This course satisfies SAS Core Curriculum Requirements AHo and AHp.